Robbbbbbbbb/EFTSuite-Public/dynamic/info.md

 * Integrated Biometrics Kojak
 * Possibly other IB ten-print scanners that use the same SDK

-> *Please note*: We will not be adding support for Identification International devices (like the i3), as the company was not willing to provide the SDK for integration.
+> *Please note*: We will not be adding support for Identification International devices (like the i3) at this time, as the manufacturer is not interested in providing the SDK or documentation for integration.
 If you have access to the SDK and would like us to help with integration, please reach out.

 ---